British Columbia – Provincial corporation tax

 The higher rate applies to all income not eligible for the lower rate.

-The tax is prorated based on the number of days in the year when the tax year straddles these dates.
+The tax is prorated based on the number of days in the year when the tax year straddles April 1, 2013.

 You can use Schedule 427, British Columbia Corporation Tax Calculation, to help you calculate your British Columbia tax before the application of credits.
 You do not have to file it with your return.

 For more information, see the schedule, and sections 14, 14.1, and 16 of the British Columbia Income Tax Act.